-Make the first sweep using the profile and the first helix.
+• Make the first sweep using the profile and the first helix.

-• In the plane at the right of the "Gear Width" sketch add a sketch to start a second Helix using "Convert Entities," and make the helix activating the "Taper Helix" option with a 7deg taper.
+In the plane at the right of the "Gear Width" sketch add a sketch for a second Helix using "Convert Entities", and make the helix using the "Taper Helix" option with a 7deg taper to continue the previous helix.

-Add a sketch at the flat end of the thread using "Convert Entities" to use as the profile for the tapered helix (Rear view), and make the sweep.
+• Add a sketch at the flat end of the thread using "Convert Entities" to use as the profile for the tapered helix (Rear view), and make the sweep.